 We account for marketable securities in accordance with GAAP for investments in debt and equity securities.
-We determine the appropriate classification of all marketable securities as "held-to-maturity," "available-for-sale" or "trading" at the time of purchase, and re-evaluate such classifications at each balance sheet date.
-At December 31, 2017 and 2016, all of our investments were classified as available-for-sale.
+Effective January 1, 2018 and forward, with the adoption of the new Financial Accounting Standards Board (FASB) standard, only debt securities are classified as "held-to-maturity," "available-for-sale" or "trading".
+We determine the appropriate classification of debt securities at the time of purchase, and re-evaluate such classifications at each balance sheet date.
+At December 31, 2018 and 2017, all of our debt securities were classified as available-for-sale.

-Available-for-sale (AFS) securities are carried at fair value with the unrealized gain or loss, net of tax, reported in other comprehensive income.
-Unrealized losses considered to be "other-than-temporary" are recognized currently in income.
+With the adoption of the new standard, debt and equity securities are carried at fair value with the unrealized gain or loss, net of tax, reported in other comprehensive income and other income, respectively.
+For debt securities, unrealized losses considered to be "other-than-temporary" are recognized currently in other income.
 The cost of securities sold is based on the specific identification method.
 The fair value of most investment securities is determined by currently available market prices.
 Where quoted market prices are not available, we use the market price of similar types of securities that are traded in the market to estimate fair value.
-See NOTE 4, "MARKETABLE SECURITIES," for a detailed description of our investments in marketable securities.
+See "RECENTLY ADOPTED AND RECENTLY ISSUED ACCOUNTING PRONOUNCEMENTS" section below for additional information and NOTE 5, "MARKETABLE SECURITIES," for a detailed description of our investments in marketable securities.

 Accounts Receivable and Allowance for Doubtful Accounts

+Trade accounts receivable represent amounts billed to customers and not yet collected or amounts that have been earned, but may not be billed until the passage of time, and are recorded when the right to consideration becomes unconditional.
 Trade accounts receivable are recorded at the invoiced amount, which approximates net realizable value, and generally do not bear interest.
 The allowance for doubtful accounts is our best estimate of the amount of probable credit losses in our existing accounts receivable.
 We determine the allowance based on our historical collection experience and by performing an analysis of our accounts receivable in light of the current economic environment.
 We review our allowance for doubtful accounts on a regular basis.
 In addition, when necessary, we provide an allowance for the full amount of specific accounts deemed to be uncollectible.
 Account balances are charged off against the allowance in the period in which we determine that it is probable the receivable will not be recovered.
-The allowance for doubtful accounts balances for the years ended December 31, 2017 and 2016 were $16 million and $16 million, respectively.
+The allowance for doubtful accounts balances were $15 million and $16 million for the years ended December 31, 2018, and 2017, respectively, and bad debt write-offs were not material.

 Property, Plant and Equipment

 We record property, plant and equipment, inclusive of assets under capital leases, at cost.
 We depreciate the cost of the majority of our property, plant and equipment using the straight-line method with depreciable lives ranging from 20 to 40 years for buildings and 3 to 15 years for machinery, equipment and fixtures.
 Capital lease amortization is recorded in depreciation expense.
 We expense normal maintenance and repair costs as incurred.
-Depreciation expense totaled $467 million, $434 million and $419 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-See NOTE 6, "PROPERTY, PLANT AND EQUIPMENT," for additional information.
+Depreciation expense totaled $455 million, $467 million and $434 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+See NOTE 7, "PROPERTY, PLANT AND EQUIPMENT," for additional information.

 Impairment of Long-Lived Assets